Governor: Texas hits 5,000 new coronavirus cases for first time

 The announcement comes days after Texas eclipsed 4,000 new cases for the first time just last weekend.
 Dr. Anthony Fauci, the nation's top infectious disease expert, told lawmakers in Washington on Tuesday that “the next couple weeks are going to be critical” in Texas and other states that are trying to curtail an alarming spike in new cases.

+"We want to make sure that everyone reinforces the best safe practices of wearing a mask, hand sanitization, maintaining safe distance, but importantly, because the spread is so rampant right now, there’s never a reason for you to have to leave your home," Abbott said during an early-afternoon interview with KBTX-TV in Bryan.
+"Unless you do need to go out, the safest place for you is at your home."

-“There remain a lot of people in the state of Texas who think that the spread of COVID-19 is not a challenge,” Abbott told Bryan television station KBTX.
+“There remain a lot of people in the state of Texas who think that the spread of COVID-19 is not a challenge,” Abbott told KBTX.
 “The coronavirus is serious.
 It's spreading."

 RELATED: Houston vaccine scientist: It's time to roll back the reopening to stop the spike in COVID-19 cases